mmeewis/TL15/exercise7/README.md

 * This file is part of the same client library "draft-email-handler-clientlib" created in [exercise6](../exercise6/README.md) and will be loaded when the form loads.

 ### Configure the form

-In the previous exercise, we auto saved the form after each field value change, in this part of the exercise we would on like to trigger the autosave only when a specific field (for example email) is changed.

 * Open the form you created as part of [exercise2](../exercise2/README.md) in edit mode
 * Select "Adaptive Form Container" and select "Configure) (5)